hamogu/doc/source/Documentation/aspect.rst

-If dither is selected for the simulation, images created from the CHIP, DET, or TDET pixel positions will reflect the motion of the Chandra line–of–sight. |marx| also emulates the aspect pipeline and calculates aspect–corrected Sky ``X`` and ``Y`` values.
+If dither is selected for the simulation, images created from the CHIP, DET, or TDET pixel positions will reflect the motion of the Chandra line-of-sight. |marx| also emulates the aspect pipeline and calculates aspect-corrected Sky ``X`` and ``Y`` values.
 These sky pixel values are written to the standard output directory specified by the :par:`OutputDir` parameter in the native binary format files ``sky_ra.dat`` and ``sky_dec.dat``.
-If the :marxtool:`marx2fits` post–processing tool is used, the aspected–corrected Sky pixel values are written to the FITS events file in the ``X`` and ``Y`` columns.
+If the :marxtool:`marx2fits` post-processing tool is used, the aspected-corrected Sky pixel values are written to the FITS events file in the ``X`` and ``Y`` columns.
 For simulations with no dither, the FP and Sky coordinate positions are equivalent.